A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: Introduction

-The geometric assumptions control the set of admissible moduli $\cC(\cF)$ as follows. \begin{mypropdef}[Geometric conductor] Suppose geometric assumption \eqref{geo3} holds.
-There exists a unique maximal by divisibility $q' \in \Q_+$ such that $\cC(\cF) \subseteq q'\Z$.
+The geometric assumptions control the set of admissible moduli $\cC(\cF)$ as follows. \begin{mypropdef}[Geometric conductor] Suppose Geometric Assumption \eqref{geo3} holds.
+The set of admissible moduli $\cC(\cF)$ is non-empty.
+Thus, there exists a unique maximal by divisibility $q' \in \Q_+$ such that $\cC(\cF) \subseteq q'\Z$.
 We write $k(\cF)$ for the maximal such $q'$ and call it the geometric conductor of $\cF$.
 The geometric conductor satisfies $k(\cF) \geq y$ for any $y$ controlling the support of $f$. \end{mypropdef} For a proof, see Lemmas \ref{ccondition} {and \ref{lem:admmodulus}.
 With additional information on the support of $f$, the geometric conductor $k(\cF)$ can be determined exactly (see Section \ref{sec:control_on_geom_cond}).
 One also has that $k(\cF) = \prod_p p^{k_p}$ for ``local geometric conductors'' $k_p$ defined analogously by the non-identical vanishing of $H_p$, for which see Theorem \ref{thmKP}(6).

 In addition to controlling $\cC(\cF)$, the geometric assumptions also endow the generalized Kloosterman sums $H(m,n;c)$ with many of the same basic structural properties as the standard Kloosterman sums, as in \cite[Ch.\ 4.3]{IwaniecTopics}.
 For a detailed list of these, see Theorem \ref{thmKP}.